pip-services/pip-services-docs/content/en/toolkit/recipes/data_conversion/index.md

 ---
 type: docs
 no_list: true
-title: "Data conversion"
+title: "Data Conversion"
-linkTitle: "Data conversion"
+linkTitle: "Data Conversion"
 weight: 1
 description: >-
      How to convert data to commonly used formats.